MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 ## Group calls

-A group call can include Dynamics 365 Remote Assist HoloLens users with Dynamics 365 Remote Assist mobile users and Teams desktop users.
+A group call can include Dynamics 365 Remote Assist HoloLens users  and Teams desktop and mobile users.
 You can also switch between participants' video feeds and mute participants as needed.
-[Learn more about joining group calls with Dynamics Remote Assist mobile users and Teams desktop users](./mobile-app/group-calling.md).

 You can combine HoloLens users with Teams users in different combinations: